LittleTimmy52/OpenComputers/README.md

 ### BankTransfer
 This is the bankTransfer program I made for AR2000's bank system

+### SignImages
+Images converted for a image display program

+### ComputronicsMusic
+music converted for computronics tapes

 ## To do
 Make Brrr
 make serverFS